crossbrowsertesting/selenium-java/README.md

 ### Runs selenium scripts in parallel on Crossbrowsertesting.com
 #### Written in Java

-There are 2 ways to implements:
+There are 2 ways to implement tests in parallel:

 1. Uses JUnit and "Parallized" class that multithreads the JUnit Tests